-One parent must be at least 30 years old.
-Adoptive parents cannot be over the age of 50.
+Married couples with one parent who is at least 30 years old and single women 35 and older are eligible to adopt.
+Adoptive parents cannot be over the age of 50 at the time your dossier is registered.
 Parents must be at least 14 years older than the adopted child.

 Children in Family

-Families interested in adopting a child must have a positive net worth and an income of at least $10,000 per family member, including the adopted child.
+Families must have an income of at least $15,000 per family member, including the adopted child.

-APPLICATION: $350 This non-refundable fee covers the cost of a review of your application to confirm your eligibility for your desired program.
-(Due at application)
+APPLICATION: This non-refundable fee covers the cost of a review of your application to confirm your eligibility for your desired program.

-U.S. AGENCY: $7,000* The agency fee covers AGCI’s cost to facilitate your adoption with agency and government officials in both the United States and foreign country.
+U.S. AGENCY*: The agency fee covers AGCI’s cost to facilitate your adoption with agency and government officials in both the United States and foreign country.
 Processing expenses for AGCI include, but are not limited to, personnel costs, administrative overhead, operational costs, staff training and education, state, federal, and international licensing and accreditations, communications and insurance.
-(1/2 Due with completion of orientation and 1/2 due with dossier submission)

-PROGRAM FEE: $2,500* This fee provides care for orphans around the world and allows AGCI to provide the medical, emotional, spiritual, and developmental care that every child deserves.
-(Due with completion of orientation)
+PROGRAM FEE*: This fee provides care for orphans around the world and allows AGCI to provide the medical, emotional, spiritual, and developmental care that every child deserves.

 HOME STUDY AND POST-ADOPTION*

-NON-AGCI HOME STUDY REVIEW: $350 Any home study written by one of AGCI’s cooperating agencies will be reviewed by AGCI to ensure it meets all AGCI, USCIS, Hague and sending country criteria.
+HOME STUDY REVIEW: All home studies will be reviewed by AGCI to ensure it meets all AGCI, USCIS, Hague, and sending country criteria.
 Home study and Post Adoption service fees are paid to your cooperating agency.
-(Due with completion of orientation)

 HAITI COUNTRY FEES & EXPENSES

-$21,075* These fees cover the cost of facilitating an international adoption in Haiti.
+These fees cover the cost of facilitating an international adoption in Haiti.
 These fees include, but are not limited to costs related to personnel, administration, training and education, legal fees and communications associated with government and agency authorities, government fees, and care of your child prior to the completion of your adoption.
-(Due with completion of dossier and referral packet as indicated on fee schedule)

 Welcome home!
-Once your child is home, AGCI and Haiti require post-adoption visits and reports at 3, 6, 12, and 24 months and annual reports for years 3-8.
-Parents are also required to complete their state’s re-adoption process.
-AGCI is here for support throughout your child’s life—connect with us at anytime for ongoing support services!
+AGCI and Haiti require post-adoption reports prepared by a licensed social worker to be submitted on the 3, 6, 12, and 24-month anniversaries of your child’s arrival into the U.S. Additional reports completed by the parents are submitted in years 3-8.
+AGCI is here for support throughout your child’s life—connect with us at any time for ongoing support services!